Parametric Instabilities of Correlated Quantum Matter: Case studies

-The second pair is squeezed as well, see Fig.~\ref{fig:TorderFigure}b: $\sigma_y\tau_x$ generates $\sigma_z$ polarization, which (by our assumption of $u_\zeta>\Delta_{\rm TK}$) is disfavored compared to the K order generated by $\sigma_z$.
-Moreover, since the K-order requires finite energy compared to the ${\cal O}_{\rm T}$ reference state, the collective mode spectrum associated with this second pair of generators is expected to have a finite \textit{gap}.
-The dispersion of these two low-lying modes is presented in Fig.~\ref{fig:MAINWIDE}b. ~\footnote{Interestingly, in this model the clear separation to two modes associated with these generator pairs is spoiled at higher momenta.
+The second pair of fluctuation matrices gives rise to squeezed fluctuations as well, see Fig.~\ref{fig:TorderFigure}b.
+To understand why, consider that the $\sigma_y\tau_x$ piece of $\phi_{\bf Q}$ generates finite sub-lattice polarization in $|\Psi_{\phi}\rangle$.
+By our assumptions, this fluctuation is energetically disfavored compared to the KIVC component, whose generation stems from the $\sigma_z$ part of the fluctuation matrix $\phi_{\bf Q}$.
+Moreover, since the KIVC order requires finite energy compared to the TIVC ${\cal O}_{\rm T}$ reference state, the collective mode spectrum associated with this second pair of generators has a \textit{finite gap}.
+The dispersion of these two low-lying modes is numerically calculated and presented in Fig.~\ref{fig:MAINWIDE}b. ~\footnote{Interestingly, in this model the clear separation to two modes associated with these generator pairs is spoiled at higher momenta.
 Specifically, the interaction terms include finite coupling between the two modes at nonzero $\bf Q$, see Appendix~\ref{app:flatbandzetamodel}.
 Parametric driving of this coupling between collective modes of ordered electrons is a promising direction we leave for future work.}